vrk7bp/BeagleBoneWebServer/README.md

 To do this, I used the 'Update Image' section from http://192.168.7.2/Support/BoneScript/updates/, which is the local server you can hit when your
 BeagleBone is plugged in via USB.
 At a high-level, I...

+	a) Downloaded the latest Debian image to my Windows PC
+	b) Used 7-zip to decompress the file
+	c) Grabbed a MicroSD Card and plugged into my PC using a MicroSD to SD Card converter
+	d) Downloaded a program called Win32DiskImager to put this Debian Image on the MicroSD in a "bootable" format.
+	e) Plugged MicroSD card in Beaglebone and rebooted it in "Boot" mode.

+2) Putting an Apache WebServer on the BeagleBone Black